 DoH announces that the Rotunda Maternity hospital will re-locate to Connolly Hospital and the Coombe Women’s and Infant University hospital will re-locate to St. James’s Hospital

-Design Team for NPH is lodged with ABP.
+Design Team for NPH is appointed.

 1st July 2014